310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/demonstrating_the_elements.md

 {% endbubble %}

 {% bubble Chiaki v2 %}
-Hrmm… Takamine’s likely rooted in front of the souvenir shop in the village.
+Hmm… Takamine’s likely rooted in front of the souvenir shop in the village.

 Remember when we struggled to get him out of there after we were done with Scroll of the Elements?
 {% endbubble %}